 Owning a home requires a lot of maintenance.
 That list of maintenance needs is long and if not completed, can become expensive.
 Basic home maintenance can range from changing a lightbulb to changing the air filter in your HVAC system.
 Also, it can mean changing the batteries in your smoke detectors.
 Regardless, you should have a checklist of regularly scheduled home maintenance and how to conduct the maintenance.
 For example, changing a light bulb can be tricky if you don’t know how to remove the light cover.
 How to remove ceiling light cover with no screws?
-Typically, the six types of light covers with no screws, meaning they are attached in other ways.
+Typically, there are six types of light covers with no screws, which means they are attached in other ways.

 Let’s take a look below at what you can use to remove a light cover that has no screws.

 Removing your ceiling light cover will require some tools.
 Let’s take a look below at what you can use.

 - Utility Knife – Simply cut around the edges of the cover until it breaks off.
 Keep the knife blade angled away from the wires that are behind the cover.
 You can unscrew the light cover once you are done.